Information for Parent Carers

 You will be able to find some of these links in various places on our website but we thought it may be easy to put it all together in one place.
 Please let us know if there is more information that you think would need to be added.....

-This was initiated by parent carers of children with social communication difficulties but many parent carers will find the information useful.
+This list was initiated by parent carers of children with social communication difficulties but many parent carers will find the information useful.
 It is not an exhaustive list but it may point you in the right direction.
-We have tried to keep it in alphabetical order
+We have tried to keep it in alphabetical order.

 Blue Badge parking permits let disabled drivers and passengers park nearer to where they're going.
-There are criteria on who is eligible but currently they have a pilot in Scotland for children with autism.
-Applying for a blue badge.
-Form to fill in.
+There is criteria on who is eligible but currently they have a pilot in Scotland for children with autism.
+Click here for further information on applying.
+Click here to complete the form.

 C+ Companion concession card – The person you care for can apply for a C+ card so that they can have a companion to help them when travelling by bus or ferry where they are unable to travel unaccompanied.
-You would need to be in receipt DLA (middle or higher) to be entitled.
 It is called Application for National Entitlement Card.
-Conditions apply see website and you can check these with SIC Transport 01595 744868
+Check the eligibility list before applying and you can also check these with SIC Transport 01595 744868.

 Family Fund - Help families who are raising a disabled or seriously ill child or young person aged 17 or under.
-They provide grants that support a family, improve their wellbeing, increase quality of life and ease many of the pressures they often face.
-How to apply
+They provide grants that help support a family, improve their wellbeing, increase quality of life and ease many of the pressures they often face.
+How to apply.

-Foot gauge – To make life easier did you realise you can buy a foot gauge from Clark’s show shop to measure the feet of your child.
+Foot gauge – To make life easier you can buy a foot gauge from Clark’s shoe shop to measure the feet of your child.

 In control - A national charity working for an inclusive society where everyone has the support they need to live a good life and make a valued contribution.
 They were the pioneers of self-directed support.

-Pre School Play – Offer a library of toys which could be rented out (annual subscription of approx £20).
+Preschool Play – Offer a library of toys which could be rented out.
 So you could try different sensory toys as a trial to see if they enjoy before buying.
 They are based at Market House, Market Street, Lerwick.
 Telephone: 01595 743917.

-Scottish Autism - dedicated to enriching the lives of people with autism they also provide Right Click, an online programme for parents and carers to provide information and support at times when you need it most - or their support programmes.
-They also have ‘Parent to parent support’, this is where trained parents support other parents of young people with autism over the phone.
+Scottish Autism - Dedicated to enriching the lives of people with autism, they also provide Right Click, an online programme for parents and carers to provide information and support at times when you need it most - or their various support programmes.

-Scottish Welfare Fund – for people who are in a crisis situation where they require immediate financial assistance due to an emergency or disaster.
-Or need support to stay in the community and requires certain items which they may not be able to afford.
+Scottish Welfare Fund – For people who are in a crisis situation where they require immediate financial assistance due to an emergency or disaster.
+Or for people who need support to stay in the community and require certain items which they may not be able to afford.

-Shortbreaks - Often families who have children with complex additional support needs living with them need some extra help so that they can manage by themselves the rest of the time.
+Short breaks - Often families, who have children with complex additional support needs living with them, need some extra help so that they can manage by themselves the rest of the time.
 Access to the service is dependent on an assessment of need/eligibility.
-To request an assessment contact Children and Families team - childrens&[email protected] or phone 01595 744421.
+To request an assessment contact Children and Families team.

-VAS carers - we support all carers, we use this website but also we regularly use facebook pages including:- Shetland Carers facebook page and Shetland Autism Network page.
-We have a meeting usually on the last Tuesday in the month (except school holidays) specifically for parent carers, for more information contact Laura Russell at firstname.lastname@example.org or telephone 01595 743909.
+Shetland Carers - we support all carers.
+We use this website, but also we regularly use Social Media pages including:- Shetland Carers facebook page and Shetland Autism Network page.
+We have Parent Group four times a year specifically for Parent Carers - for more information contact Laura Russell at firstname.lastname@example.org or telephone 01595 743909.